reesekunz/webtesting-iii-challenge/README.md

 ### Display Component

 - displays if gate is open/closed and if it is locked/unlocked
-- displays 'Closed' if the `closed` prop is `true` and 'Open' if otherwise
+- displays 'Closed' if the `closed` prop is `true` and 'Open' if otherwises
 - displays 'Locked' if the `locked` prop is `true` and 'Unlocked' if otherwise
 - when `locked` or `closed` use the `red-led` class
 - when `unlocked` or `open` use the `green-led` class